 Post-traumatic stress disorder (PTSD) involves a collection of symptoms that develop in people who have experienced or witnessed a life-threatening trauma such as combat, sexual assault, a serious accident, or a natural disaster.

 Common symptoms include feeling on edge, avoiding things that could remind someone of their trauma, flashbacks, and nightmares.
 This mental health issue has been misunderstood in the past as a sign of weakness or something that cannot be cured, but that is not the case.

 What is PTSD Awareness Day & Why is it Important?

-PTSD Awareness Day is on June 27.
-It was created to educate people on PTSD and encourage them to talk openly about it.
-It focuses on spreading the word that PTSD is treatable and people who suffer from it can have hope for a better life.
+PTSD Awareness Day is a national observance that takes place on June 27.
+It was created to educate individuals on PTSD and encourage people to talk openly about it.
+Post-Traumatic Stress Disorder Awareness Day also focuses on spreading the word that PTSD is treatable and that those who struggle with it can have hope for a better life.